Can Mice Climb Walls? (and Other Surfaces)

 One thing you might not even notice if you’ve never held any type of mouse is the fact that their front paws are very similar to human hands.
 This includes functional fingers with claw fingertips.
 Most rodents have a better grip than cats due to this design detail.
 And this gives them an edge against many vertical surfaces.

-Surfaces often have texture that we might not see but are similar to grips on a rock climbing wall for mice.
+Surfaces often have a mildly rough surface texture that we might not see but are similar to grips on a rock climbing wall for mice.
 They’re able to grip these surfaces and sometimes dig in with their claws for extra stability.
-As a result, they can scurry up some surfaces almost as fast as they can across a floor.
+As a result, they can scurry up some surfaces almost as fast as they can bolt across a floor.

 See Also: Can Garter Snakes Climb Stairs or Walls?